close

 The logo field supports both string and object configurations.

-When the logo is a string, there are the following config situations:
+When logo is a string, it supports:

 • Configured as an external link, like the above example.